PiggyPot/businex/README.md

 # Businex

 Date calculations based on business calendars.
+Note, only support for BACS calendar currently.

 ## Installation